litehelpers/Cordova-SQLitePlugin-legacy-iOS/README.md

-# Cordova/PhoneGap SQLitePlugin - iOS version
+# Cordova/PhoneGap SQLitePlugin - Legacy iOS version from Spring 2013

+**LEGACY VERSION NOTES:**
+- This capture from a fork of [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin) is kept for pre-Cordova 2.7 projects only.
+For new projects please use [pgsqlite / PG-SQLitePlugin-iOS](https://github.com/pgsqlite/PG-SQLitePlugin-iOS).
+- This capture does NOT add `.db` extension and is thus inconsistent with [pgsqlite / PG-SQLitePlugin-iOS](https://github.com/pgsqlite/PG-SQLitePlugin-iOS) & [pgsqlite / PG-SQLitePlugin-Android](https://github.com/pgsqlite/PG-SQLitePlugin-Android).

 Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin).